-On this day in 1781, the Articles of Confederation, our first constitution, became the official law of the land.
-It didn’t last a decade, for some obvious reasons.Back on November 15, 1777, the Second Continental Congress approved the document, after a year of debates.
-The British capture of Philadelphia also forced the issue.
+The Second Continental Congress approved the document on November 15, 1777, after a year of debates.
+The British capture of Philadelphia helped force the issue.
 The Articles formed a war-time confederation of states, with an extremely limited central government.
-The document made official some of the procedures used by the Congress to conduct business, but many of the delegates realized the Articles had limitations.
+The document made official some of the procedures used by Congress to conduct business, but many of the delegates realized the Articles had limitations.

 Here is a quick list of the problems that occurred, and how these issues led to our current Constitution.

-3. The Articles Congress only had one chamber and each state had one vote.
+3. The Articles Congress only had one chamber and each state had only one vote.
 This reinforced the power of the states to operate independently from the central government, even when that wasn’t in the nation’s best interests.

 4. Congress needed 9 of 13 states to pass any laws.
 Requiring this high supermajority made it very difficult to pass any legislation that would affect all 13 states.

-5. The document was practically impossible to amend.
+5. The document was also practically impossible to amend.
 The Articles required unanimous consent to any amendment, so all 13 states would need to agree on a change.
 Given the rivalries between the states, that rule made the Articles impossible to adapt after the war ended with Britain in 1783.

 6. The central government couldn’t collect taxes to fund its operations.
-The Confederation relied of the voluntary efforts of the states to send tax money to the central government.
+The Confederation relied on the voluntary efforts of the states to send tax money to the central government.
 Lacking funds, the central government couldn’t maintain an effective military or back its own paper currency.

 8. States had their own money systems.
 There wasn’t a common currency in the Confederation era.
-The central government and the states each had separate money, which made trade between the states, and other countries, extremely difficult.
+The central government and the states each had separate money, which made trade between the states, and with other countries, extremely difficult.